Lionardo/aldryn-stripe-shop/README.rst

 to your products.

+You can also add plugins inside your products plugin.

 *************
 Documentation
 *************
 For a list of all data you can fetch and other functionalities `API <https://docs.shopify.com/api/introduction/api-call-limit>`_.
+If you don't know what Aldryn is click `here <https://www.aldryn.com>`_.

 ************